ShawNova/fin-vision-ai/docs/financeRAG.md

    - Use FAISS (Facebook AI Similarity Search) for fast vector-based retrieval.
    - Encode document chunks using a pre-trained Sentence Transformer (e.g., `all-MiniLM-L6-v2`)
 2. **Embedding**:
-   - Convert queries into embeddings using the same Sentence Transformer
+   - Convert queries into embeddings using the same Sentence Transformer.
 3. **Initial Retrieval**:
-   - Use FAISS to retrieve the top-k most similar document chunks
+   - Use FAISS to retrieve the top-k most similar document chunks.

 ### Step 3: Re-Ranking System

 1. **Relevance Scoring**:
    - Fine-tune a cross-encoder (e.g., `cross-encoder/ms-marco-MiniLM-L-6-v2`) to score query-document pairs for relevance.
 2. **Ranking**:
-   - Sort the retrieved chunks by relevance scores
+   - Sort the retrieved chunks by relevance scores.
 3. **Output Top-N**:
    - Return the top-N most relevant chunks.